Take the excess profit out of heat pump installations

 The survey tells us that:

-- 86.7% of respondents who do not have a heat pump in their homes have considered installing one.
+- 86.7% of respondents who do not have a heat pump in their home have considered installing one.

-- 50.4% of these respondents say that cost is the reason they do not have a heat pump now.
+- 50.4% of these respondents said that cost is the reason they do not have a heat pump.

 - 70% say they are aware of government grants and rebates; 20% say they need more information on these programs.

-- In February of 2022 CleanBC increased available Heat Pump rebates.
+- In February 2022, CleanBC increased available Heat Pump rebates.
 According to survey respondents who have a heat pump, the overall average cost of installing a heat pump before February 2022 was $8,173.85, while the overall average cost after February 2022 was $11,352.59 - a 39.18% increase.

 - The average cost of installing a heat pump with one indoor head was $6,281 before February 2022.
 It was $7,580 after that date - an increase of 20.79%.

-Rebate conditions and demand for heat pumps, combined with a shortage of approved installers, mean there is little incentive for companies to keep their prices affordable.
+Rebate conditions and the high demand for heat pumps, combined with a shortage of approved installers, mean there is little incentive for companies to keep their prices affordable.

 The Supply and Install Requirement

 Homeowners who wish to take advantage of provincial heat pump support programs are required to have a CleanBC listed contractor supply and install the equipment.
-This reduces competition, prevents the homeowner from purchasing at some other retailer and hiring an installer at an hourly or flat rate.
-It leads to excessive pricing and prevents many otherwise qualified people from accessing the CleanBC rebates.
+This reduces competition, prevents the homeowner from purchasing from another retailer and hiring an installer at an hourly or flat rate.
+It leads to excessive pricing, and prevents many otherwise qualified people from accessing the CleanBC rebates.

 Hidden Pricing